 - Google SGE (Search Generative Experience)

-Where SEO is about being ranked, GEO is about being referenced.
+Where SEO is about being ranked, AEO is about being referenced.

 These AI engines often quote, link to, or paraphrase content.
-GEO helps ensure your brand’s content is:
+AEO helps ensure your brand’s content is:

 - Discoverable by AI crawlers and retrievers